SamuelSolomon/Moving-Units-Simulator/README.md

 # walkingUnitsApp
 This is an app that simulates a set of units walking across a coordinate field according to a set of program defined coordinate values.\
 The main() class is located in the walkingUnitsApp file, as well as the bulk of the class files.
+The user can press a button to make a unit for the queue and then press another button to send that unit along a path from the queue.\
 All the other files in this project are utilities used in the walkingUnitsApp.
 ## Synopsis
-The project uses linked lists to organize data, and the data classes are seperated from the GUI classes, any class with the basic information of a unit shold be useable within the data model and could be accessed with a proper GUI class. walkingUnitsApp is the where the program starts.
-The user can press a button to make a unit for the queue and then press another button to send that unit along a path from the queue.
+The project uses linked lists to organize data, and the data classes are seperated from the GUI classes, any class with the basic information of a unit should be useable within the data model and could be accessed with a proper GUI class.

 ## The Data Model
-This is the data model for the walking units, it provides a simple way of keeping track of a list of objects designed to be on a XY coordinate field.
+This is the data model for the walking units, it provides a simple way of keeping track of and updating a list of objects designed to be on a XY coordinate field.

     class walkingUnitsModel(object):
         def __init__(self):